It would be worthwhile to take a closer look at Color Star Technology Co. Ltd. (CSCW)

-A share of Color Star Technology Co.
-Ltd. (NASDAQ:CSCW) closed at $0.12 per share on Monday, down from $0.12 day before.
+The share price of Color Star Technology Co.
+Ltd. (NASDAQ:CSCW) fell to $0.13 per share on Friday from $0.13.
 While Color Star Technology Co.
-Ltd. has underperformed by -1.64%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CSCW fell by -86.03%, with highs and lows ranging from $1.25 to $0.11, whereas the simple moving average fell by -63.30% in the last 200 days.
+Ltd. has underperformed by -5.01%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CSCW fell by -85.09%, with highs and lows ranging from $1.25 to $0.11, whereas the simple moving average fell by -60.87% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now